-Table II-A. Comparison of Current and Proposed City Historic Landmark Designation Criteria

-Current Meet at least one criteria:

-- is part of the development, heritage, or cultural characteristics of the City, state or country; - Is a recorded Texas Historic Landmark, a National Historic Landmark, or is in the National Register of Historic Places; - embodies distinguishing characteristics of an architectural type or specimen; - is the work of an architect or master builder whose individual work has influenced the development of the City; - embodies elements of architectural design, detail, materials, or craftsmanship that represent a significant architectural innovation; - is related to other distinctive structures or areas that are eligible for preservation under a preservation plan because of an architectural, historic, or cultural motif; - portrays the environment of a group of people in a historical era characterized by a distinctive architectural style; - has produced or can be expected to produce archaeological data affecting theories of historic or prehistoric interest; - exemplifies the cultural, economic; social, ethnic; or historical heritage of the City, state or country; - 10) is the location of a significant historic event; - 11) is identified with a person who significantly
+Table II-A. Comparison of Current and Proposed City Historic Landmark Designation Criteria Current Proposed Meet at t least one criteria: To qualify as a city historic landmark, a property 1) is part of the development, heritage, or must meet ALL of the following three criteria: cultural characteristics of the City, state or Be at least 50 years old, except if it possesses country; exceptional importance as set forth in National 2) is a recorded Texas Historic Landmark, a Register Bulletin 22, National Park Service (1996), National Historic Landmark, or is in the AND ٦, National Register of Historic Places; 2.
+Retain sufficient integrity of materials and 3) embodies distinguishing characteristics of an architectural type or specimen; design to convey its historic appearance, AND 3.
+Meet either Criterion "A" or have significance in 4). is the work of an architect or master builder TWO of the areas delineated in Criteria "B" through , whose individual work has influenced the "F": development of the City; 5) embodies elements of architectural design, A. CURRENT DESIGNATIONS , detail, materials, or craftsmanship that The property is recognized for its historical or represent a significant architectural architectural significance by being: innovation; Individually listed in the National Register of 6) is related to other distinctive structures or Historic Places areas that are eligible for preservation Designated as a Recorded Texas Historic under a preservation plan because of an Landmark 7) architectural, historic, or cultural motif; Designated as a State Archeological Landmark Designated as a National Historic Landmark. '' portrays the environment of a group of people in a historical era characterized by 4.
+Designated as a National Historic Landmark. a distinctive architectural style; B. ARCHITECTURE 8) has produced or can be expected to The property embodies the distinguishing -, produce archaeological data affecting characteristics of a recognized architectural style, theories of historic or prehistoric interest; type, or method of construction, represents 9) exemplifies the cultural, economic; social, technological innovation in design and/or • ethnic; or historical heritage of the City, construction, represents a rare example of an state or country; architectural style, or serves as a representative is the location of a significant historic event; example of the work of an architect, builder, or 11) is identified with a person who significantly artisan, who significantly contgributed to the contributed to the culture and development of the City, state or country;